Prepare for your career with PrepSTEP, a resource available through GALILEO.

-Georgia Career Information System is a project of the Georgia Career Information Center.
+A project of the Georgia Career Information Center.
 It contains assessments, explorations, and search strategies to help individuals determine their career interests, as well as comprehensive and accurate state and national occupational and educational information.
-The password needed to access the site is available from your school counselor, librarian, or other administrator.
+The password needed to access the site is available from your school counselor, librarian, or an administrator.

-O*NET OnLine is a web-based application that provides user-friendly access to occupational information contained in the O*NET database.
-O*NET OnLine offers users the opportunity to: find occupations to explore; search for occupations that use their skills; look at related occupations; view occupational summaries of the worker and requirements of the work; view details of occupations, such as skills, knowledge, interests, and activities; use crosswalks from other classification systems to find corresponding O*NET occupations; and connect to other on-line career information resources.
+O*NET OnLine helps users find occupations to explore; search for occupations that use their skills; look at related occupations; view occupational summaries of the worker and requirements of the work; view details of occupations, such as skills, knowledge, interests, and activities; use crosswalks from other classification systems to find corresponding O*NET occupations; and connect to other online career information resources.